List of South Korean football champions

 The South Korean football champions are the winners of the highest league in South Korean football, which is currently the K League 1.

-Since the league turned professional in 1983, Jeonbuk Hyundai Motors has won nine titles, the record for most titles won.
-Seongnam FC has won the league seven times, followed by FC Seoul on six occasions, and Pohang Steelers with five titles.
-Jeonbuk Hyundai Motors is also the only team that won the title for four consecutive seasons.
+Since the league turned professional in 1983, Jeonbuk Hyundai Motors have won ten titles, the record for most titles won.
+Seongnam FC have won the league seven times, followed by FC Seoul on six occasions, and Pohang Steelers and Ulsan HD with five titles each.
+Jeonbuk Hyundai Motors are also the only team that won the title for five consecutive seasons.